 - permanent residency.

 Employers looking to engage an overseas employee need to demonstrate a genuine need for the sponsored position and be aware of the application processing requirements and their obligations as sponsor.
-The most common visa categories are the temporary 457 visa, and the permanent visa schemes: Employer Nomination Scheme (ENS) the Regional Sponsored Migration Scheme (RSMS).
+The most common visa categories are the temporary 482 visa, and the permanent visa scheme: Employer Nomination Scheme (ENS) and the provisional Skilled Employer Sponsored Regional visa (SESR).

 Becoming a sponsor